 So how can people who don’t want to get high still get the best out of this medicinal plant?

 The Powers of CBD

-CBD is the non-psychoactive cannabinoid.
+CBD is the non-intoxicating cannabinoid.
 It has many of the same medicinal benefits of THC, but it offers even more.
-If THC stimulates CB1 receptors to do their magic, CBD influences the other receptors found in the cells to produce their widespread therapeutic effects.
+If THC stimulates CB1 receptors to do their magic, CBD is thought to interact with additional receptors to produce their widespread therapeutic effects.

 These are just some of the effects of CBD on different diseases.